Architecture Practice PG (8410.6)

 Architects, and architecture students, are expected to take responsibility for their work.
 Collection times will be advised for submissions where appropriate.
 Where a project/assignment is not collected by that time it may be discarded without further notice.

 This penalty will not apply when prior arrangements have been made with the Unit Convener, or when the work is being retained, such as for accreditation.
-This is of particular relevance for studio but may apply in certain cases to seminars.
+This is of particular relevance for studio but may apply in certain cases to other classes.